An unlikely group wants Trump to stick with the Paris climate accord

 President Donald Trump's threats to back out of the Paris climate accord have revealed what is perhaps an unlikely foe: big businesses who may hate uncertainty more than regulation.

-Twenty-five U.S. companies have signed a letter that will appear in full-page ads in the Thursday editions of the New York Times, Wall Street Journal, and New York Post, exhorting the President not to exit the Paris Agreement, as he teased he might do in a tweet Wednesday and promised to do on the campaign trail.
+Twenty-five U.S. companies have signed a letter that will appear Thursday in full-page ads in the Washington, D.C. editions of the New York Times and the Wall Street Journal, exhorting the president not to exit the Paris Agreement, as he teased he might do in a tweet Wednesday and promised to do on the campaign trail.

 The companies include Apple, Blue Cross Blue Shield of Massachusetts, Facebook, Google, Levi Strauss & Co, National Grid, PG&E, and Unilever.